ubernaut/maintainable-device-scorecard/README.md

 Does this device produce data for its primary function in a standard format (JSON, CSV, XML etc.) or provide documentation for parsing their custom format? (full credit for human readable standard formats)

-Open Source firmware and/or software?
+Is the operating system and/or firmware and/or software it runs open source?

+Are there any proprietary software or drivers that are necessary for regular operation?

+If so what is the long term support commitment for updating the proprietary software for new operating systems and security patches?

 Can the firmware/software be obtained under another license/agreement on condition of NDA or similar legal agreement?

-Firmware and/or software that can be deployed and updated by the user.
+Can the firmware and/or software be deployed and updated by the user?

 Does the device send data to the manufacturer or third parties?

 Does this device depend on remote/cloud infrastructure for operation?

 Does this device depend on cloud infrastructure the end user cannot control, replace, or run on their own?

 Does this device require you to install a mobile app to configure or manage it?

 Can the device be repaired or upgraded with modular electronic components?

-Does this device run a standard operating system that can be patched, upgraded, and modified by the end user (think security patching or configuration.
-Debian gets top marks for this.)?
+Does this device run a standard operating system that can be patched, upgraded, and modified by the end user? (think security patching or configuration.
+Debian or Ubuntu would get top marks for this.)

-Open Source hardware specification (think RISC V)
+Does the device use a Open Source hardware specification (think RISC V)?

 What is the typical support lifetime by the manufacturer for software updates?